Dechrissen/SpeedrunnerBot/README.md

 # Twitch-Speedrunning-Bot
-A basic bot for Twitch with speedrunning-specific functionality such as a world record retriever, a personal best retriever, and a race command.
+A basic bot for Twitch with speedrunner-specific functionality.

+## What can this bot do?